 Section 8 and 22 of RA 8491 otherwise known as the Flag and Heraldic Code of the Philippines provides it is a mandate of all government agencies and instrumentalities, local government offices, government-owned and controlled corporations and local government units to observe flag day and flag-lowering with appropriate ceremonies every Monday morning and Friday afternoon, respectively.

 Further, the law also encouraged civic groups, non-government organizations and the private sector to cooperate in making the aforesaid celebrations successful and strengthening the nationalism and patriotism of the people.

-The Civil Service Commission (SCS) also issued Memorandum Circular No. 19, series of 2012 in support to the provisions of RA 8491 which aims to ensure all government employees should show regular respect to the Philippine flag and to provide venue where appropriate ceremonies will be conducted and for them to be constantly reminded on how they must conduct themselves as public servants.
+The Civil Service Commission (CSC) also issued Memorandum Circular No. 19, series of 2012 in support to the provisions of RA 8491 which aims to ensure all government employees should show regular respect to the Philippine flag and to provide venue where appropriate ceremonies will be conducted and for them to be constantly reminded on how they must conduct themselves as public servants.

 Moreover, department orders from different local government agencies and institutions had been issued and serve as their rules and regulations for such purpose and to ensure that employees from different government line agencies and offices to comply to such guidelines.

 City legislators also raised the observation there are only few employees and officials who are attending the regular flag-lowering ceremony and that sometimes, it is only the security guard that had been observed to be lowering the flag every Friday afternoon, thus, the need for concerned offices to be able to assign the needed pool of employees who will take charge of the flag-lowering ceremony.